stolostron/klusterlet-addon-controller/README.md

 # endponint operator

-A Go operator built with the [operator-sdk](https://github.com/operator-framework/operator-sdk) that is used to manage the Create Update Delete of the component CR in the Klusterlet Component Operator
+A Go operator built with the [operator-sdk](https://github.com/operator-framework/operator-sdk) that is used to manage the Create Update Delete of the component CR in the Klusterlet Component Operator.

 ## Prepare your cluster